 2. Your household income is 135% or less than the federal poverty guidelines.

 3. You or someone else in your household experienced substantial loss of income since 2/29/20 because you were unemployed or furloughed.

 4. You or someone else in your household qualifies for the Lifeline

 - How long does it take to apply and get approved?
 How can I check the status of my application?The quickest way is to apply online via the National Verifier at getemergencybroadband.org.
 In some cases, response will be in matter of minutes, but it’s possible it can take several days before you receive a response.
 You can also call 833.511.0311 to request an application be mailed to you or check the status of your application.
 AT&T does not determine EBB program eligibility.

 - Why was my EBB application denied?AT&T does not determine eligibility and will not know why any participant’s application may have been denied.
 Please contact the National Verifier at 833.511.0311 for any questions on your application status.

 - What if I reside on qualifying Tribal lands?Qualifying customers who live on qualifying Tribal lands may be eligible for a tribal EBB of up to $75 per month.
 See the AT&T Internet Tribal EBB options (up to $75/month off) table below for pricing.

-- How does AT&T apply the EBB monthly benefit on my internet service?The EBB monthly benefit will be applied in the Internet section of your bill as two separate amounts which combined will provide up to $50 per month off your bill or up to $75 off your bill if you reside on qualifying Tribal lands.
-You will see an EBB monthly benefit for both your monthly service and for your monthly equipment fee.
+- How does AT&T apply the EBB monthly benefit on my internet service?The EBB monthly benefit will be applied in the Internet section of your bill as two separate amounts which combined will provide up to $50 per month off your bill or up to $75 per month off your bill if you reside on qualifying Tribal lands.
+You will see an EBB monthly benefit for both your monthly service and for your monthly equipment fee within 1-2 billing periods of your request.
 See the How the EBB will be applied to your bill table below for details.